coreyarch1234/clipboard-health/README.md

     }

 ```
-From this, finding all of the rows (responses) for each question was simple.
-The interested columns (questions) were the ones
+Using these keys, the rows (responses) for each question could be accessed.
+Some columns (questions) needed to be cleaned.
-I have to clean.
 This includes the patientNurseRatio.
 Here are examples of some data entries:

 Ratio 1: 3:1 days, 4:1 nights